sulu/sulu-docs/reference/components/document-manager/subscribers.rst

 methods.

 Unmanaged parent documents with a UUID will be returned ``UnknownDocument`` instances.
-Unmanaged parent documents with no UUID will **not be mapped**.
+Unmanaged parent documents with no UUID will **not be hydrated** (they will be ``NULL``).

 .. warning::

-    This event currently inccurs a performance penalty as it needs to eagerly load the parent PHPCR node.
+    This event currently incurs a performance penalty as it needs to eagerly load the parent PHPCR node.
 This could potentially have a noticable impact when loading a large number of nodes.